bb-dsa/beast/doc_visualized/README.md

 relevant visualizations for that page.
 You can use this to better understand how the two stages of XSLT are used to generate the QuickBook, which can also be helpful for debugging.

+NOTE: The stage-two visualizations have become the most time-consuming to generate.
+For most use cases, I suspect that ./non-traced-build.sh or ./stage1-trace-only.sh is what you will want to invoke instead of ./run-all.sh (see the sections about this below).

 ## Running a partial build (editing index.xml)
 If you want to only do a partial build, copy build/index.xml into the doc_visualized directory (its parent directory) and then comment out everything but the pages you want to include in the build.
 The